towhid1zaman/Categories-problem-solve/Tree/Readme.md

 - Every two vertices are connected by exactly one unique path
 - Every edges is a bridge, becasue if we remove any of this edges the connected components will be increase
 - After removing edges , if all connected components are still trees, then we called it "Forest"
+- Leaf is vertices that is degree one, that means it has only one edges incident to it